Essential ingredients of a valid agreement

 - Lease deed of an immovable property, where the lease period exceeds a year.

-- Instruments that transfer or assign a decree or order of Court for a value exceeding Rs 100 in immovable property.
+- Instruments that transfer or assign a decree or order of a court for a value exceeding Rs 100 in immovable property.

 - Document to adopt a son executed other than through a Will